 - Complete all Camp Forms: Camp forms must be completed at least fourteen days (14) prior to the start of your camper’s session.
 This will enable us to review the information and allow us time to ask follow-up questions on health and food restrictions prior to your camper’s arrival.
 For residential campers, a health center representative will be in contact with your family approximately five days prior to the start of your session to go over the health information and discuss any medical concerns.

-- Testing Requirements: Participants will be required to provide proof of a negative COVID-19 test within 72 hours prior to arriving at the camp.
+- Testing Requirements: Overnight participants will be required to provide proof of a negative COVID-19 test within 72 hours prior to arriving at the camp.
 Test results can be uploaded to your account on Ultra Camp or sent directly to the Camp’s Health Center Team by fax or email.
 Please click for State of Maine Resources for COVID-19 testing.

 - Minor Consent Form: Parents will need to sign an authorization to allow COVID testing at camp should it become necessary.

 - Masks: Participants should plan to bring enough masks for each day of camp.
 Masks and or neck gaiters must have two or more layers of washable, breathable fabric and properly sized to your participant’s face.